ailsayang999/coffee-shop/README.md

 * User can adjust the quantity of the product in the cart by increasing or decreasing it.
 * User can also remove the product item in this page.
 * User can return to the product page by clicking on the "Return to Shop" button.
-* Users can proceed to checkout by clicking on the checkout button.
+* User can proceed to checkout by clicking on the checkout button.

 ### Checkout Page